 The Severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) pandemic began to spread in China in 2019.
-The infection of SARS-CoV-2 evolved into coronavirus infection (COVID-19) and was related to 8.8% death rates in the elderly group (60 years and more) compared to 0.46% in the group aged less than 60 years.1 Moreover, it affected more than 200 states.2 The corona-viruses give rise to acute syndrome of the respiratory system and Middle East syndrome of the respiratory system, and both can be fatal in several conditions.
+The infection of SARS-CoV-2 evolved into coronavirus infection (COVID-19) and was related to 8.8% death rates in the elderly group (60 years and more) compared to 0.46% in the group aged less than 60 years.1 Moreover, it affected more than 200 states.2 The coronaviruses give rise to acute syndrome of the respiratory system and Middle East syndrome of the respiratory system, and both can be fatal in several conditions.
 COVID-19 is among the infectious coronaviruses that were recently detected and distributed over the world.3 This pandemic increased the rates of death in Italy, the USA, Spain, France, and Iran.
-The highest mortality rate worldwide occurred in old men (68%) who had at least one concurrent disease with COVID-19.1 The comorbid diseases were hypertension, cardiovascular disease, hypercholesterolemia, and diabetes.4
+The highest mortality rate worldwide occurred in old men (68%) who had at least one concurrent disease with COVID-19.1 The comorbid diseases were hypertension, cardiovascular diseases, hypercholesterolemia, and diabetes.4

 While some coronaviruses can cause mild or moderate respiratory system infections, such as the cold, others can create destructive epidemics with an incubation interval of 5-6 days.5 In contrast, the general population does not need specific therapy during COVID-19 infection.
-While, individuals suffering from medical troubles such as diabetics, respiratory disorders, and cardiovascular disease develop critical illness symptoms.6 The symptoms of COVID-19 were fever, coughing, and dyspnea.
+While, individuals suffering from medical troubles such as diabetics, respiratory disorders, and cardiovascular diseases develop critical illness symptoms.6 The symptoms of COVID-19 were fever, coughing, and dyspnea.
 In most acute conditions, this infection results in pneumonia or respiratory difficulty.7

 According to a study conducted in Iraq, the number of COVID-19 cases increased gradually and reached to maximum peak on April 7th, with 684 cases documented.
-The Ministry of Health in Iraq reported that 2085 individuals were infected overall in this study.8
+The Ministry of Health in Iraq reported that 2085 individuals were infected overall.8

-Folate, which is a soluble vitamin B9 in water, has an essential role in the metabolism of carbon.
+Folate, which is a water-soluble vitamin B, has an essential role in the metabolism of carbon.
 It is also considered the main cofactor in nucleotide biosynthesis (purines and thymidine).
 Lack of folate causes anemia and is considered to be a major etiopathological factor in several cardiovascular diseases, neurological tube deficiencies, congenital disorders, mental and neurological disorders, and malignancies.9 Homocysteine is regarded as a byproduct of the folic acid (folate) cycle.
-Homocysteine level concentration is utilized as an important biomarker in different neurodegenerative and cardiovascular diseases.10

-On the other hand, due to its impacts on platelets, recent studies indicated that homocysteine might play a role as a hazard agent in thromboembolism.11 It also aims to increase oxidative reactions, endothelium dysregulation, neurotoxicity, and atherosclerotic activities.12 Furthermore, studies indicated that viral infections such as human immunodeficiencies virus (HIV), hepatitis virus, and papillomavirus had higher homocysteine concentrations.13, 14 A recent study indicated that the level of homocysteine was a key marker in the COVID-19 infection follow-up.15 The methylenetetrahydrofolate reductase (MTHFR) gene is an essential gene in the metabolism pathway of folate-homocysteine.
-Methylenetetrahydrofolate reductase generated by MTHFR, which in turn stimulates the conversion of the 5, 10-methylene tetra hydro folate to the 5-methyl tetrahydrofolate, which is co-substrate for the homocysteine re-methylation to methionine.
-Two single nucleotide polymorphisms (c.677C>T and c.1298A>C) are associated with the metabolism of folate homocysteine.
+Homocysteine level concentration is utilized as an important biomarker in different neurodegenerative and cardiovascular diseases.10 that homocysteine might play a role as a hazard agent in thromboembolism.11 It also aims to increase oxidative reactions, dysregulation, endothelium neurotoxicity. and atherosclerotic activities.12 Furthermore, studies indicated that viral infections such as human immunodeficiencies virus (HIV), hepatitis virus, and papillomavirus had higher homocysteine concentrations.13, 14 A recent study indicated that the level of homocysteine was a key marker in the COVID-19 infection follow-up.15 The methylenetetrahydrofolate reductase (MTHFR) gene is an essential gene in the metabolism pathway of folatehomocysteine.
+Methylenetetrahydrofolate reductase is generated by MTHFR, which in turn stimulates the conversion of the 5, 10-methylene tetra hydrofolate to 5-methyl tetrahydrofolate, which is co-substrate for the homocysteine re-methylation to methionine.
+Two single nucleotide polymorphisms (SNPs) (c.677C>T and c.1298A>C) are associated with the metabolism of folate homocysteine.
 SNPs (677C>T and 1298A>C) are located on the exon of the MTHFR gene.
 These SNPs represent the most frequent mutations.
 Polymorphisms of the MTHFR gene change or reduce the methylenetetrahydrofolate reductase activity, causing homocysteine levels to elevate in the blood.
-Declined folate and elevated levels of homocysteine are related to different conditions, such as thrombosis, cardiovascular disease, hypertension, and glaucoma.16
+Declined folate and elevated levels of homocysteine are related to different conditions, such as thrombosis, cardiovascular diseases, hypertension, and glaucoma.16